abdullah578/bug-tracker-app/README.md

-This app uses the MERN stack to create a system for teams to keep track of bugs in their projects.Each project in this app is a collection of users and tickets.The app keeps track of any chamges made to the ticket and users can also add comments to the ticket.
+This app uses the MERN stack to create a system for teams to keep track of bugs in their projects.Each project in this app is a collection of users and tickets.The app keeps track of any changes made to the ticket and users can also add comments to the ticket.
 There are 4 major roles each user can have: